 This year has put a bright spotlight on the inequities that exist in our world.
-We've seen inaccessible websites, unjust policing and mountains of cash the 1% have gained while many suffered through a pandemic.
-While it feels like I'm finally able to breathe a small sigh of relief, as much of country is being vaccinated, the systemic conditions that led us to this moment persist.
+We've seen inaccessible websites, unjust policing, and mountains of cash the 1% have gained while many suffered through a pandemic.
+While it feels like I'm finally able to breathe a small sigh of relief, as much of the country is being vaccinated, the systemic conditions that led us to this moment persist.

 Most of my day-to-day life is spent on the internet.
 This isn't unusual for people of my generation.
 We were in middle school and high school when Google, Facebook, and others took the main stage.
 My first phone was a Motorola Razr flip-phone, not the iPhone 12.
 We had AOL Instant Messenger, and dial-up internet.

 I bring these facts up, not to date myself, but rather to point out that the internet still had a facade of innocence when I was growing up.

 I think it's admirable that Google, Facebook, Apple, and the other big tech companies started with an altruistic vision.
 They wanted to make life easier, more connected, more innovative.
 What pains me now is how these goals have become the wool over our eyes rather than the reality.
 We're no longer part of the "reinvestment cycle" that promised to bring a democratized internet and free access.
 We're now simply the raw materials that make a prediction and behavioral modification possible.

 I didn't even get 80 pages into this book without feeling a strong urge to abandon the internet and modern life altogether.
 Everything we do, every smart device we own, turns our very existence into digital exhaust that is consumed and refined into "certainty."
 Friends and family members will say things like, "They already know everything about me" or "I've got nothing to hide."